 - LAW 101

-- If you have not taken a Learning Community, you MUST register for one for the spring.
+- If you have not taken a Learning Community, you should register for one in the spring semester.

 Students should also plan on re-taking any course in which an “F” grade was received during the fall or spring semester.
 Please review the Recomputation Policy or see your Advisor for further information.

 Students generally register for between 12 and 17 credits per semester.
 Students on academic probation (below a 2.0 cumulative GPA) are restricted to taking 12-14 credits.

 Please keep in mind that ALL current CAP students have a CAP hold on their account and will not be able to register until that hold is removed.
 The hold is removed temporarily after your registration advisement appointment.
 Students should also be aware of any additional holds on their student accounts, such as financial holds, to avoid delays in registering.

 Many students choose to take courses over the summer months.
 There are two options: 1) taking courses at Pace; or 2) taking courses at another institution.